ngolebiewski/CS50SQL-final-project-ng/studio_artist/DESIGN.md

 * Persons: Those who collect, express interest in artwork, studio contacts, or hire.
 * Organizations: For example, the organization a person belongs to that collected an artwork.
 * Sold Artworks: Keeps track of sold artworks.

 * OUTSIDE THE CURRENT SCOPE:
     * Payment system.
-    * fine art prints (reproductions of artworks for sale) inventory,
+    * Fine art prints (reproductions of artworks for sale) inventory,
-    * methods for importing data from Instagram (user doata download in JSON format) into the artworks table.
+    * Methods for importing data from Instagram (user data download in JSON format) into the artworks table.
     * Projects, when a person hires the artist, info on project can be tracked via this and used for invoicing, etc.
     * Alternate Images: Allows for multiple images of an artwork.

 ## Functional Requirements